 Generally, the Labradoodle and Australian Labradoodle are loyal, family-friendly, great with kids, and have a great sense of humor.
 This makes them easy to train.

 Lifespan: What is their life expectancy?

 The life span for Australian Labradoodles is 13 to 15 years while the Labradoodle life expectancy ranges from 10 to 15 years.
 The difference between the Labradoodle and Australian Labradoodle is due to the size differences.
 Labradoodles don’t conform to a specific size and larger dogs tend to live less than smaller dogs.
-The Australian Labradoodle size and weight is more uniform so you can more accurately estimate how long they will live.
+The Australian Labradoodle’s size and weight are more uniform so you can more accurately estimate how long they will live.

 Health: Are they prone to health conditions?